Multiscale Growth Kinetics of Model Biomolecular Condensates Under Passive and Active Conditions: Results

 \subsection{Passively-formed condensates grow by nucleated Brownian motion-induced coalescence}

-Due to the coulombic interactions underlying coacervation, growth is expected to start as early as a few milliseconds following the mixing of components, spanning length scales from several tens of nanometers to a few micrometers.
-Accordingly, TR-USAXS experiments on synchrotron source are carried out with a very large sample-to-detector distance of 31 m, and the rapid mixing is performed with a stopped-flow device that enables a dead time down to 2.5 ms. Figure~\ref{fig:tr-saxs_passive}a depicts scattering curves measured at different times for a peptide concentration of 1,000 µM (see Fig.~\ref{fig:SI-tr-saxs_passive} for other peptide concentrations).
-The coacervation begins immediately after mixing and the remarkably flat Guinier region at low $q$-values is characteristic of the absence of interaction between condensates.
+Due to the Coulomb interactions underlying coacervation, growth is expected to start as early as a few milliseconds following the mixing of components, spanning lengthscales from several tens of nanometers to a few micrometers.
+Accordingly, TR-USAXS experiments on synchrotron source are carried out with a very large sample-to-detector distance of 31 m, and the rapid mixing is performed with a stopped-flow device that enables a dead time as short as 2.5 ms. Figure~\ref{fig:tr-saxs_passive}a depicts scattering curves measured at different times for a peptide concentration of 1,000 µM (see Fig.~\ref{fig:SI-tr-saxs_passive} for other peptide concentrations).
+The coacervation begins immediately after mixing and the remarkably flat Guinier plateau at low $q$-values is characteristic of the absence of interaction between condensates.
 Note that these measurements are repeatable from the first milliseconds up to nearly 10 min (Fig.~\ref{fig:SI-comp_growth_kinetics_1000uM}).

 Since confocal microscopy clearly indicates a spherical morphology for all the condensates (Fig.~\ref{fig:phase_diagram}c), we fit each scattering curve with a model of polydisperse spheres expressed as: